Life is a journey to be enjoyed, not fast-forwarded to chase ‘success’

 If someone gives you $100 million and you don’t have to work anymore, you’re going to quickly find out that life feels a little meaningless and you have this hole.

 Most people want to add value to society.
 They want to feel productive.
 They want to use their brain.

 So many of us think we want that life, but we really don’t.
-Its just the result of being stuck in 9-5 jobs that we hate.
-So we imagine and fantasize about a life that’s the complete opposite: being free to do whatever we want – like spend our days travelling to islands and lying down relaxing all day.
+It’s just the result of being stuck in 9-5 jobs that we hate.
+So we imagine and fantasize about a life that’s the complete opposite: being free to do whatever we want – like spending our days traveling to islands and lying down relaxing all day.

 But those who’ve been there can tell you it isn’t as fun as you think.

 Especially if, unlike those two examples, you simply inherit the wealth without working for it.